 Conveniently located 10 minutes west of the southernmost end of Jl.
 Sudirman, these well planned communities have wide, tree-lined streets, good infrastructure and green surroundings.
 Nearby shopping in the Permata Hijau shop houses, ITC Permata Hijau, Beliza Shopping Center, Senayan City, Plaza Senayan and the Gandaria - only a few minutes away.
 Commute time to the Golden Triangle is approximately 15 to 45 minutes, depending on your destination.
 The Pakubowono complex with its multiple choice of towers is one of the most popular apartments located in this area however the Somerset is also home to some expats in the area.
 Jl Panjang connects this neighborhood to the Pondok Indah community and the JIS Cilandak/Pondok Indah campuses.
 This road is typically highly congested due to the busway that services the west-south route.

 Stately mansions line the major thoroughfare of Jl.
 Metro Pondok Indah, just south of Pondok Indah Mall I, II and III.
 A well planned community with tree-lined streets.
 Pondok Indah is the closest neighborhood to the Cilandak campus of Jakarta Intercultural School.
 Although it is a newer neighborhood compared to the Kemang or Cipete areas, the houses often lack the backyards that are a much enjoyed asset in the older expat neighborhoods.
 The commute to the the Golden Triangle could be as long as 45 minutes to one hour, depending on your destination and traffic congestion.
-Commute time to the British International School from the Pondok Indah area is around 45 minutes, however because the commute is going against the flow of traffic into the city, typically it is a smooth commute.
+Commute time to the British School Jakarta from the Pondok Indah area is around 45 minutes, however because the commute is going against the flow of traffic into the city, typically it is a smooth commute.